NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 To participate, users need:
 - **XTZ on Etherlink**
-  - for gas
+  - for energy costs
-  - for the randomness (Entropy) fee when finalizing
+  - for the randomness fee when finalizing
 - **USDC on Etherlink**
   - to buy raffle tickets